Enable Logging In Thunderbird Print

 2. click the + (plus sign) to add the preference

-7. Change the value to All.
-This is case-sensitive & is often set to only Warn by default.
+7. Change the value to All (case-sensitive; often set to Warn by default)

-1. Main menu > Tools > Developer Tools.
+1. Main menu > Tools > Developer Tools > Error Console (or press Ctrl+Shift+J)

-5. Expose the timestamp for each entry by clicking the gear icon in the top-right of the Console and turning on Show Timestamps.
+2. Expose the timestamp for each entry by clicking the gear icon in the top-right of the Console and turning on Show Timestamps

-Perform the task/s that you want to log (e.g. sending email (SMTP), receiving email (POP3 or IMAP).
+3. Perform the task/s that you want to log (e.g. sending email (SMTP), receiving email (POP3))

-The logging information will appear in the console.
+4. The logging information will appear in the console

 Once you have performed the task that you want to log, you can save the logging output by right-clicking any of the console messages and choosing Save all messages to file.